 - 1. Emergency and sick leave absence for all causes shall not exceed the unspent balance of leave credited to the employee. - 2.
 Emergency leave absence for each death or critical illness in the immediate family shall not exceed five days. - 3.
-Personal Leaves Two days a year of emergency leave allowance may be used for personal business.
-The purpose of this leave is to permit teachers to be absent to take care of personal and family obligations which occur on a regular school day.
-Written notification of such personal leave, stating reason for leave in general terms, will be made at least twenty-four (24) hours before taking leave, except in emergency, with the building principal.
+Two days a year of cumulative leave allowance may be used for professional, family, or business obligations.
+The purpose of this leave is to permit teachers to be absent to take care of obligations which occur on a regular school day.
+Such personal leave is not intended for recreational, job-hunting, or similar purposes.
+Written notification of such personal leave, stating reason for leave in general terms, will be made at least twenty-four (24) hours before taking leave, except in emergencies, with the building principal.

-4. Definitions:

-- (a) Immediate family is defined as: Parent, Brother, Sister, Husband, Wife, Son, Daughter, or person with whom one has had association equivalent to family ties. - (b) Critical illness or injury in the immediate family would include surgical operations, serious illness or injury, and presuppose a doctor's attendance. - i.
+- 4. Definitions: - (a) Immediate family is defined as: Parent, Brother, Sister, Husband, Wife, Son, Daughter, or person with whom one has had association equivalent to family ties. - (b) Critical illness or injury in the immediate family would include surgical operations, serious illness or injury, and presuppose a doctor's attendance. - i.
 Upon recommendation of the Superintendent, the Board may require a teacher to submit to physical or mental examination by appropriate specialists to determine whether involuntary sick leave is warranted; the cost of such examination will be paid by the Board of Education. - j.
 In the event of the absence of a teacher for illness in excess of five consecutive days, the Board may at its expense, require examination by an independent physician. - k.
 PROVISION SCHOOL INCURRED INJURIES OR DISEASE Any teacher who is absent due to injury or disease incurred in the performance of assigned duties compensable under Michigan Workmen's Compensation Law, shall be paid an amount equal to the difference between the workmen's compensation allowance and his salary without deduction from sick leave for a period up to one year.
 Beyond one year such payments would be charged against sick leave on a pro rata basis computed on the relationships of the differential pay to his regular weekly pay until the sick leave is exhausted. - B. TEMPORARY LEAVES --- Teachers will notify their Principal or Supervisor immediately upon discovery that temporary leave is required.
 Such notification will be made in writing, except in cases of emergency.